xqyww123/Isa-Mini/doc/Language and Protocol.md

 **COMMAND SYNTAX:**   `@chan HAVE @name "@expr"` <br />
 **RESPONSE:**  Proof State <br />
 **DESCRIPTION:** Ask the shell to suspend the `@current_goal`, and turn to first prove a subgoal `@expr` within the hypothesis context of `@current_goal`.
 The proof of `@expr` will be later added as a hypothesis into the context.
-This is similar with Isabelle's `have` command.
+This is similar to Isabelle's `have` command.

 The `@name` is optional.
 If not given, the shell generates a random name.